pascalranaora/bitcoin-degrowth/README.md

 ### Future Enhancements (Roadmap)
 - User input form for custom δ/I with instant Monte-Carlo uncertainty bands.
 - Export to PDF/CSV for reports.
-- Live API integration for real-time inflows (CoinGecko/TradingView).
+- Live API integration and more accurate surveys and peer-reviewed studies on consumer consumption behaviors deviation and/or portfolio investment allocation for real-time inflows and displacement rate computations.
+How Bitcoin is "eating up" value that would have gone to other high-entropy goods & services production/spending.
 - Mobile-responsive design.

 Data last refreshed: Real-time (hash rate/efficiency from CoinMetrics; cap from TradingView).